PrinceOsa/LibraryDatabase/README.md

 # LibraryDatabase

 A library database written in SQL.
+For Database and Implementation class.